MileHacker Logo

 • Popular Restaurants: Make reservations for highly sought-after dining experiences, especially for dinner on weekends.

-• Theater/Concert Tickets: Reserve these as soon as a travel dates are firm, as popular shows book up rapidly.
+• Theater/Concert Tickets: Reserve these as soon as the travel dates are firm, as popular shows sell out quickly.

 • Day Trips with Tour Operators: Reserve these if you choose organized excursions.

-• Group Tours: For groups, advance booking for tours is often required for availability.
+• Group Tours: For groups, prior reservation for tours is often required for availability.

 Home Preparation Before Departure